BLOOD BAN FREQUENTLY ASKED QUESTIONS

 Blood services first and foremost must ensure that all blood received for donation is safe for transfusion purposes.
 This is achieved by screening potential donors for high risk behaviours through questionnaires and interviews before blood is taken, and subsequent laboratory testing on samples of donated blood.

-Men who have had sex with another man within the last five years regardless of lifestyle or safe sex practises are automatically deferred.
+Men who have had sex with another man within one year regardless of lifestyle or safe sex practises are automatically deferred.

 5. How does the CSU feel is this policy discriminatory?